ranjeetkumar85/dw3-puzzle/CODE_REVIEW.md

 1. Spinner should be implemented for better user experience for search API. `Implemented`
 2. Error message should be displayed for API failure. `Implemented`
 3. Missing Type Notation on reading-list components "item" being of Type : <any>. `Fixed by changing type to "ReadingListItem".`
+4. Used `ChangeDetectionStrategy.OnPush` in `book-search.component.html` since we don't change the state of the objects in component.
+It will perform better rather than default where each change of the object makes run change detector to resolve changes.

 ***Accessibility***
 - **Ran authomated scan using light house and corrected issues.**
   - Issue1- Buttons do not have an accessible name. `FIXED`